Severino Reyes

-Severino Reyes y Rivera (February 11, 1861 – September 15, 1942) was a Filipino writer, playwright, and director of plays.
+Severino Reyes y Rivera (February 11, 1861 – September 15, 1942) was a Filipino writer and playwright.
 He used the pen name Lola Basyang.
 He was nicknamed "Don Binoy".

 Early life and education

 Severino Reyes was born on February 11, 1861, in Santa Cruz, Manila during the Spanish colonial era to Rufino Reyes and Andrea Rivera.
 He pursued his early education in an institution owned by Catalino Sanchez and acquired a bachelor's degree at the Escuela de Segunda Enseñanza of the Colegio de San Juan de Letran.
 He also attended the University of Santo Tomas to pursue a degree in Philosophy.

 Career

 Reyes wrote 26 zarzuelas and 22 dramas in his career.
 He is known as the "Father of Tagalog Plays" and as the "Father of the Tagalog Zarzuela".

-He took a clerical job at the Tesoreria General de Hacienda as a means to get avoided to being enlisted into the Spanish Army to fight against the Moros in Mindanao and Sulu.
+He took a clerical job at the Tesoreria General de Hacienda as a means to avoid getting enlisted into the Spanish Army to fight against the Moros in Mindanao and Sulu.
 However he quit the job and decided to set up a store at Calle Ascarraga after he struggled supporting his family with low income he got from his old job.